fabric8-analytics/fabric8-analytics-vscode-extension/README.md

 	![ Animated screenshot showing the inline reporting feature of Red Hat Dependency Analytics ](images/screencasts/component-analysis.gif)

-- **Recommendations and remediations**
+- **Recommendations and remediation**
-    <br >After running a detailed analysis report on a specific component version, you can view recommendations and remediations by using the _Quick Fix..._ menu.
+    <br >After running a detailed analysis report on a specific component version, you can view recommendations and remediation by using the _Quick Fix..._ menu.
 	If there is a Red Hat recommended package version available, you can replace your version with Red Hat's version.

 	![ Animated screenshot showing how to access the _Quick Fix..._ menu, and switching to a Red Hat recommended package version ](images/screencasts/quickfix.gif)

 	<br >**IMPORTANT:** For Maven projects only, when analyzing a `pom.xml` file.
-	You must configure Red Hat's generally available (GA) repository to use the recommendations or remediations.
+	You must configure Red Hat's generally available (GA) repository to use the recommendations or remediation.
 	Add this repository, `https://maven.repository.redhat.com/ga/`, to your project's configuration.

+- **Docker scanning**
+    <br >Upon opening a Dockerfile, a vulnerability scan starts analyzing the images within the Dockerfile.
+    After the analysis finishes, you can view any recommendations and remediation by clicking the _Quick Fix..._ menu from the highlighted image name.
+	Any recommendations for an alternative image does not replace the current image.
+	By clicking _Switch to..._, you go to Red Hat's Ecosystem Catalog for the recommended image.

+	<br >You must have the [`syft`](https://github.com/anchore/syft#installation) and [`skopeo`](https://www.redhat.com/en/topics/containers/what-is-skopeo) binaries installed on your workstation to use the Docker scanning feature.
+	You can specify a specific path to these binaries, and others by settings the following parameters:

+	* `syft.executable.path` : Specify the absolute path of `syft` executable.
+    * `syft.config.path` : Specify the absolute path to the Syft configuration file.
+    * `skopeo.executable.path` : Specify the absolute path of `skopeo` executable.
+    * `skopeo.config.path` : Specify the absolute path to the authentication file used by the `skopeo inspect` command.
+    * `docker.executable.path` : Specify the absolute path of `docker` executable.
+    * `podman.executable.path` : Specify the absolute path of `podman` executable.
+    * `image.platform` : Specify the platform used for multi-arch images.

 - **Excluding dependencies with `exhortignore`**
 	<br >You can exclude a package from analysis by marking the package for exclusion.
-	If you wish to ignore vulnerabilities for a dependency in a `pom.xml` file, you must add `exhortignore` as a comment against the dependency, group id, artifact id, or version scopes of that particular dependency in the manifest file.
+	If you want to ignore vulnerabilities for a dependency in a `pom.xml` file, you must add `exhortignore` as a comment against the dependency, group id, artifact id, or version scopes of that particular dependency in the manifest file.
 	For example:

 	```xml